thedataincubator/data-science-blogs/sqlite-vs-pandas.md

 # References

 For resource on becoming a data scientist, check out our [blog](https://blog.thedataincubator.com/), particular this article on [preparing for our free data science fellowship](https://blog.thedataincubator.com/2014/09/how-to-prepare-for-the-data-incubator/) and this one on [data manipulating data like a professional data scientist](https://blog.thedataincubator.com/2015/01/processing-data-like-a-professional-data-scientist/).
-And if you're looking for a class, consider our [convenient after-work online instructor lead data science foundations course geared towards working professionals](https://www.thedataincubator.com/foundations.html) or our [free data scinece fellowship for people with advanced degrees](https://www.thedataincubator.com/fellowship.html).
+And if you're looking for a class, consider our [convenient after-work online instructor lead data science foundations course geared towards working professionals](https://www.thedataincubator.com/foundations.html) or our [free data science fellowship for people with advanced degrees](https://www.thedataincubator.com/fellowship.html).

 To learn more how `sqlite` works, check out